AIPotions/Image-Cleaner/README.txt

 Open a terminal (Command Prompt on Windows Windows+R ->cmd, or just search).
 Type the following command and press Enter:

-> pip install pillow
+pip install pillow

 Run the Script:

-In the same terminal, navigate to the directory containing your .py file. (navigate to where the .py file is with >cd C:\your\location\here)
+In the same terminal, navigate to the directory containing your .py file. (navigate to where the .py file is with "cd C:\your\location\here")
 Then type the following command and press Enter:

-> python Image_Cleaner.py
+python Image_Cleaner.py